 Tea and Cakes will be served, £4.00 per head.

 Copies of Nigel Daly's book 'The Lost Pre-Raphaelite' will be on sale at £20.00 and will be signed by the author.

-3. Due to the demand for copies of Elaine Heathcote's Old Gillow the Society has now reprinted more copies of this publication (160 A4 pages at £12).
+Due to the demand for copies of Elaine Heathcote’s Old Gillow the Society has now reprinted the book (160 A4 pages at £12).

-4. All the Societies books are available at Society Meetings, Leek Books and Biddulph Library.
-[Please note: The Biddulph High Street Book “Goowin dine th’grayn” is no longer available except as an Adobe PDF file]
+All the Societies books are available at Society Meetings, Leek Books and Biddulph Library.
+[Please note: The Biddulph High Street Book “Goowin dine th’grayn” is no longer available.]

 Chairperson - Mr. Roland Machin

 David J. Outhwaite (Secretary & Sale of Publications)

 You can ask David any questions about the BDGHS.
 However, if you have a genealogy or a family history question then you can Ask the Reverend Hadfield and a member of the Society will contact you, as soon as possible.